-Consider your plan a type of brainstorming where you are outlining everything that needs to get done for that end goal.
+Consider your plan a brainstorming where you outline everything that needs to be done for that end goal.

 Work with a Schedule

-A schedule, helps you keep an eye on your time management.
-Some of us needed it as a reminder to step away for al little bit to regroup where others require it to work enough.
-Additionally, if it’s possible to stick to a regular schedule it will help others to work around your schedule.
-Predictability for family, clients and prospects is important.
+A schedule helps you keep an eye on your time management.
+For example, some of us needed it as a reminder to step away for a bit to regroup, whereas others required it to work enough.
+Additionally, if it’s possible to stick to a regular schedule, it will help others to work around your schedule.
+Finally, predictability for family, clients and prospects is essential.

 Make Organization a Priority

-Here’s a fact that might help you up your home based business organization; the average executive spends more than 3 hours a week looking for things.
+Here’s a fact that might help you up your home-based business organization; the average executive spends more than 3 hours a week looking for things.
 Don’t be that person!
-Take the time to keep your files organized both on and off your computer.
-When things are easy to find the result is better focus and in turn, productivity. (we’ve got some great tips on organization — let us know if you need some!)
+Instead, take the time to keep your files organized on and off your computer.
+When things are easy to find, the result is better focus and, in turn, productivity. (we’ve got some great tips on organization — let us know if you need some!)

-There are so many people who see home based business as a novelty.
-We hear things a lot like ‘oh it must be nice‘ — sound familiar?
-And so, in other words know what you’re getting yourself into.
-Yes, working from home is amazing and something we love but, it takes work.
-Often, people assume that clients and customers will just start rolling in, sorry to tell you but marketing, lead generation, strategy, etc. need to all part of the plan.
+Some so many people see home-based business as a novelty.
+Do we hear things like ‘oh, it must be nice‘ — sound familiar?
+And so, in other words, know what you’re getting yourself into.
+Yes, working from home is fantastic and something we love, but it takes work.
+So often, people assume that clients and customers will start rolling in; sorry to tell you, marketing, lead generation, strategy, etc., need all part of the plan.

-Isolation can lead to some not so nice things, right?
-And when you have a home based business, depending of course on your industry, it can be quite isolating.
-There are some days where you may have no contact with anyone and it’s important to keep your pulse on this.
+Isolation can lead to some not-so-nice things, right?
+And when you have a home-based business, depending, of course, on your industry, it can be pretty isolating.
+So there are some days when you may have no contact with anyone, and it’s essential to keep your pulse on this.

-One suggestion we have is join some communities of entrepreneurs or other home based business owners to connect with.
-For one it’s helpful that they can relate to what you’re going through and two, they can make for some great company.
+One suggestion is to connect with some communities of entrepreneurs or other home-based business owners.
+For one, it’s helpful that they can relate to what you’re going through, and two, they can make for some great company.

-Connection is still important so avoid falling into too much alone time if possible.
+Connection is still essential to avoid falling into too much alone time.

-When you are scheduling your days, ensure that they are sustainable for you — consistently.
-We totally get wanting to jam pack that schedule and say yes to every call request or zoom meeting, but avoid falling into the ‘always on’ trap.
+When scheduling your days, ensure that they are sustainable for you — consistently.
+Of course, we want to jam pack that schedule and say yes to every call request or zoom meeting, but avoid falling into the ‘always on’ trap.

-The more consistent you can be, the more predictable you are for others as we mentioned above.
-It’s OK to want to do all the things, but leave some breathing room for yourself too.
+As we mentioned above, the more consistent you can be, the more predictable you are for others.
+So it’s OK to want to do all the things, but leave some breathing room for yourself too.
 After all, you can’t pour from an empty cup!

-Fact: many people, including those who live in your home, don’t always understand the term working from home.
+Fact: many people, including those who live in your home, don’t always understand the term ‘working from home.’
 The operative word there?
 Working.
-Set clear boundaries with those whom you reside with that just because you’re home, doesn’t mean you’re not working.
-And sure, it’s possible they will need multiple reminders but start early by creating this boundaries and, consider making them part of the process.
+Set clear boundaries with those you reside with; just because you’re home doesn’t mean you’re not working.
+And sure, it’s possible they will need multiple reminders but start early by creating this boundary and consider making them part of the process.

-Above, we touched on boundaries and it’s important that you create your own boundaries on non-work hours.
+Above, we touched on boundaries, and you must create your boundaries during non-work hours.
 Family time is precious time — avoid taking calls, responding to messages or checking your email.
-When it’s family time turn everything else off.
-This, will help others respect your work time boundaries when you are respecting their family time ones.
+When it’s family time, turn everything else off.
+This will help others respect your work time boundaries when respecting their family time.

-Well, we hope you found this post valuable and will share it with others!
-What tips do you find most helpful in your home based business?
-Are there ones on this list that you feel might have been the missing piece for you?
-We love your feedback in the comments and can’t wait to hang out with you inside our Influencers’ Hangout!
+We hope you found this post valuable and will share it with others!
+What tips do you find most helpful in your home-based business?
+Are there ones on this list that you feel might have been your missing piece?
+We love your feedback in the comments and can’t wait to hang out with you inside our Networkers Hangout!